SadgiSharma/SQLForDataScience/README.md

 i.
 Avon

-SQL code used to arrive at answer:Select count(stars) as count, stars as starrating
+SQL code used to arrive at answer:
+Select count(stars) as count, stars as starrating
 From business
 Where city='Avon';

 Copy and Paste the Resulting Table Below (2 columns – star rating and count):